EsmeAioli/geekshacking-cicd-workshop/README.md

 # geekshacking-cicd-workshop

-[!WARNING]
+> [!NOTE]
-This readme has been drafted up by ChatGPT, so a quick overview on what I've done can be thrown up in the interim: Esme hopes to have a writeup done in her own voice in due time <3
+> This readme has been drafted up by ChatGPT, so a quick overview on what I've done can be thrown up in the interim: Esme hopes to have a writeup done in her own voice in due time <3

 This repo (and [EsmeAioli/countingbook](https://github.com/EsmeAioli/countingbook)) is a record of my hands-on learning at the [**Geekshacking Git Ready For Action** CI/CD Workshop](https://www.eventbrite.sg/e/git-ready-for-action-workshop-tickets-1609903969109) (August 2025) at [GovTech Singapore](https://github.com/govtechsg).
 Neither repo includes code I wrote from scratch — the infra pieces were built as part of the workshop’s exercises.